SimpleDeviceModel/sdm/src/sdk/examples/uartdemo/readme.txt

 Pins 0 and 1 are used for serial communication and can't be controlled.

-ADC input channel (A0-A5) can be selected by the user.
+ADC input channel and reference voltage can be selected by the user.
 Sampling frequency is 4808 Hz.

+For temperature measurement, select the "Temperature sensor" input channel and the 1.1V reference.
+Conversion formula:

+    T (°C) = 0.782 * CODE - 250.4

 PROTOCOL